-At the end of tenth century, a branch of original Tubo royal family established Yalong Juewo regime in Yarlong River Valley.
-At that time, the surrounding small feudal lords were actually small nobles under Lagari（Lhagyari）.
-From the middle of twelfth century AD to 1956, There has been basically no major change in this pattern in Lagari（Lhagyari）
+At the end of 10th century, a branch of original Tubo royal family established Yalong Juewo regime in Yarlong River Valley.
+At that time, the surrounding small feudal lords were actually small nobles under Lagari(Lhagyari).
+From the middle of 12th century to 1956, There has been basically no major change in this pattern in Lagari(Lhagyari)

-In the middle of fourteenth century, Sakya regime was overthrown and Pazhuo regime of Kagyu pa was established.
-Even Lagari（Lhagyari）area was governed by Pazhuo regime, however, it still insisted on political independence
+In the middle of 14th century, Sakya regime was overthrown, and Phagmo Drupa Regime of Kagyu pa was established.
+Even Lagari(Lhagyari) area was governed by Phagmo Drupa Regime, however, it still insisted on political independence

 During the period of 13th Dalai Lama (1878 AD -1933 AD), 4 Zong were set up including “Lagari Zong”, “Sangri Zong”, “Gyaca Zong”,”Lhunze Zong” in the area of Lagari(Lhagyari)